SaxySam/Git_Instructions/README.md

 ---

-## Restoring / Un-committing Committed Changes
+## Restoring / Uncommiting Committed Changes

 If you need to restore or edit files that you have already staged and committed, you can use the following command to pull back the changes and modify them before pushing.